eBook (EPUB) Publication FAQ

 Can I use the same file I uploaded for my print book to create my eBook?

-You can certainly create a copy of your print book manuscript file to use as a starting point; however, eBooks are formatted very differently than their print book cousins.
+You can certainly create a copy of your print book manuscript file to use as a starting point; however, ebook are formatted very differently than their print book cousins.

 What is an eBook Marketing Image?